sdegryze/CarND-Behavioral-Cloning-P3/writeup.md

 ####2.
 Attempts to reduce overfitting in the model

+The following devices were used to avoid overfitting:

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+ * The model contains 2 dropout layers in order to reduce overfitting (model.py lines 21).
+ * Instead of early termination, we only saved a model when the validation loss decreased through Keras checkpoints.
+Therefore, if during training overfitting occurs and the validation loss increases, the overtrained model will not be retained.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+ * The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer.
+However, I found that it was very important to reduce the default learning rate from 10^-3 to 10^-4 to achieve a robust model.
+This was done in model.py on line XXX.

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
+I added two additional laps of data to the data already provided by udacity.
+My skills as a simulator drive are certainly less good than the driving skills of the udacity driver.
+However, by including some data where the care swerved, I also added valuable recovery data which helps to keep the vehicle driving on the road.
+I used data from all three cameras (applying a correction of + or - 0.15 from the left and right cameras).
 In addition, I flipped the image horizontally (while negating the steering angle) to double the amount of training data and neutralize the left steering angle bias in the training data due to the counterclockwise track.

 For details about how I created the training data, see the next section.